vmpyre/matrica_connect_oauth/README.md

 python main.py
 ```
 The application will run on `http://localhost:8000` by default.
 Navigate to the URL and try out the matrica connect follow.
 This code will fetch the authorized user's connected wallets on success.
+> ⚠️ **Warning: Don't use this in production.
+This is just for testing the matrica connect flow.
+You must use proper oauth state handling, access token management, SSL, etc. in a production setting.
+If you have any questions, feel free to DM me.**